bruceravel/demeter/documentation/Artemis/extended/bvs.rst

 valence sums is to use an `after parameter
 <../gds.html#parameter-types>`__ to record the bond valence sum to the
 `log file <../logjournal.html>`__.
-Using the same set of parameters as in the restraint example, set the BVS formula instead to an :after:`after` parameter.
+Using the same set of parameters as in the :restrain:`restraint` example, set the BVS formula instead to an :after:`after` parameter.

 .. _fig-bvsafter: